INSISOC/MPSPLIBtoMPP/README.md

 - Comparative evaluation of scheduling algorithms.
 - Integration with commercial project management tools.
 ## 📄 Publication
 This repository accompanies the article:
-Poza, D. J. et alt.
-Benchmarking Multi-Project Scheduling – Commercial Software vs. Academic Algorithms.
-Journal of Project Management*, Issue 55 (forthcoming).
+- Poza, D. J. et alt. _Benchmarking Multi-Project Scheduling – Commercial Software vs. Academic Algorithms_.
+Journal of Project Management*, Issue 55 (* forthcoming).

   If you use this repository or its contents in your research, please consider citing the article once published.
 ## 🧩 Source of Original Instances
 The original problem instances were obtained from the MPSPLib (http://www.mpsplib.com/), developed by **Jörg Homberger**.
 These have been converted into `.mpp` format for compatibility with Microsoft Project.
 ### 📖 Citation
-If you use these instances in your research, please cite the original source:
+If you use these instances in your research, please also cite the original source:
-Homberger, J. (2007). *A multi-agent system for the decentralised resource-constrained multi-project scheduling problem*.
+- Homberger, J. (2007). *A multi-agent system for the decentralised resource-constrained multi-project scheduling problem*.
 International Transactions in Operational Research, 14(6), 565–589.
 ## 📜 Licence
 The converted `.mpp` instances in this repository are released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**  licence.
 You are free to: